InvisibleGit/goos-kotlin/README.md

 2) We also close the XMPP connection after sending the `Message`, though not in the book.
 If we didn't we'd have the same problem with `XMPPError: conflict - cancel` as explained on p.110 - _A Surprise Failure_.

+#### Step 04 - Losing an Auction

+Implements final two steps of acceptance test: `auction.announceClosed()` and `application.showSniperHasLostAuction()`.

+Of note is that we needed to modify `ApplicationRunner.showSniperHasLostAuction()` to wait for the sniper status label to change with AssertJ Swing `pause()` with `Condition()`.
+Otherwise, test would be flaky and often fail while expecting the `STATUS_LOST` to be shown there...

+Also, note _Why the Chat Field?_ on p.101 still holds in the latest `smack` library we use.